Does it matter which right you invoke when the police read you your Miranda warnings? It can.

 However, even this right has its limitations.
 The most significant of which is that an individual must clearly and unequivocally invoke his right to an attorney.
 An individual cannot say, “should I have an attorney for this?” or “I’m thinking about whether I want to have an attorney before I answer any more questions” and then expect police to stop the interrogation.
 Rather, the person must clearly and definitively say, “I want an attorney before we speak further.”

 If you have been approached by the police, do not delay in contacting the experienced defense attorneys at Keffer Hirschauer LLP.
 Do not speak to the police before you speak with an attorney at Keffer Hirschauer LLP.
-Call us today at 1-800-NOT GUILTY or (317) 857-0160.
+Call us today at (317) 857-0160.